-In 2002, Father Richard M. Guest became Pastor in 2002-2020.
+Father Richard M. Guest became Pastor in 2002-2020.
 He oversaw the task of building the new church.
 A ground breaking ceremony was held on September 30, 2007, and building began in April of 2008.
 The dedication of the new church was held on November 11, 2009.
 Since then the parish and school office building project that included an adoration chapel has been completed along with a new rectory.
 We are very grateful for all that was accomplished during Fr.
 Guest’s 18 years here.

 The parish continues to grow to nearly three thousand families today.
 Our school boasts nearly five hundred students; our religious education program has another 1,700 students enrolled.
 Nearly three hundred children make First Communion every year along with another two hundred who are confirmed.